 HammerCloud [R15] is a distributed analysis stress testing system built around Ganga.
 Inspired by an older and less advanced service, the CMS Job Robot, it was motivated by a requirement from the ATLAS collaboration for site- and central-managers to easily test a set of Grid sites with an arbitrarily large number of real analysis jobs.
 These tests are useful during site commissioning to validate and tune site configurations, and also during normal site operations to periodically benchmark the site performance.

 HammerCloud generates a test report including metrics such as the event processing rate, the mean CPU utilization, and timings related to various stages of the user analysis jobs.
 The report is presented in a web interface which makes it simple to compare sites and observe trends over time.
-The system has been used by the ATLAS experiment to run more than 200,000 CPU-days of test analyses.
+Since its introduction in 2009, the system has been used by the ATLAS experiment to run more than 2 million test jobs per month.
 HammerCloud is implemented as a Django web application, with state maintained in a MySQL database and job management built around Ganga in Python.
 Jobs can be submitted to Grid sites using the gLite User Interface commands and to all ATLAS sites using PanDA.

-Although HammerCloud was born as an ATLAS-only service, recently CMS and LHCb adopted it and it is actively used to run site functional tests.
+HammerCloud has also been adopted by CMS who run some 700 thousand test jobs per month.
+In 2012, both ATLAS and CMS ran over 8 million test jobs each testing 130 sites for ATLAS and 80 for CMS.
+Testing for the LHCb experiment is still in progress.

 Services supported by SA3